karundawadi/goalFinder/readme.md

 ## Steps to run
 1. Install Python on Ev3
 2. Install EV3 extension on VSCode
-3. Create a new project using the installed Ev3 extension
-  - Fork, clone, or download the code from the repository and paste it on main.py
+3. Create a new project using the installed Ev3 extension.
+Fork, clone, or download the code from the repository and paste it on main.py
 4. Connect the Ev3 robot
 5. Run the program using the Run and Debug option